linked-planet/upm-maven-plugin/README.md

 ## Trigger re-index
 Atlassian Jira will complain if not re-indexed after changes to plugins.
-It is therefore a good idea to trigger a background re-index immediately after plugin installation.
+The plugin therefore provides a command that can be used to re-index Jira after plugin installation.
+Note however that in most cases, this is not necessary and probably even a bad idea for busy sites.

 Caveat: Reindex is pointless if triggered before plugin installation finishes.
 To avoid this, use `waitForSuccessMillis` when uploading the plugin file.